9 Incredible Benefits of Sage Tea

 by John Staughton (BASc, BFA) last updated -

-The health benefits of sage tea may include its possible ability to lower anxiety, reduce cancer risk, mitigate menopausal symptoms, detoxify the body, aid in weight loss, reduce blood sugar levels, boost appetite, soothe the stomach, and stimulate the immune system.
+The health benefits of sage tea may include its possible ability to lower anxiety, mitigate menopausal symptoms, detoxify the body, aid in weight loss, reduce blood sugar levels, boost appetite, soothe the stomach, and stimulate the immune system.
 Sage may contain a volatile chemical compound called thujone that can be dangerous when consumed in large quantities.
 However, moderate consumption of sage tea, particularly if you don’t have any existing liver or kidney conditions, should not have any adverse side effects.

 What is Sage Tea?